keithito/tacotron/README.md

 ### Audio Samples

   * **[Audio Samples](https://keithito.github.io/audio-samples/)** from models trained using this repo.
-    * The first set was trained for 877K steps on the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/)
+    * The first set was trained for 441K steps on the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/)
       * Speech started to become intelligble around 20K steps.
-      * Although loss continued to decrease, there wasn't much noticable improvement after ~250K steps.
     * The second set was trained by [@MXGray](https://github.com/MXGray) for 140K steps on the [Nancy Corpus](http://www.cstr.ed.ac.uk/projects/blizzard/2011/lessac_blizzard2011/).